 The Marks of a Perfect Fitting Bra

-No one should devalue the benefits of a properly fitted bra.
+We say it all the time - a properly fitted bra can be life-changing.
 A good fit leads to better posture and comfort and perhaps a renewed sense of self esteem.
-Stop yanking up your bra straps to keep them slipping off your shoulders and in attempt at breast support.
-Ill fitting bras will always be just that.
-Try a bra that fits and instantly you’ll notice the difference.
+Stop yanking up your bra straps to keep them slipping off your shoulders, stop yanking down your bra band as it creeps up throughout the day.
+Visit your neighborhood bra fitters and try a bra that fits!
+You’ll notice the difference.

-The underband should fit against the middle of your back, parallel to the floor and below your shoulder blades.
+The bra band should fit snugly against the middle of your back, parallel to the floor and below your shoulder blades.
 It should not ride up.
-Although the underband/wire should be snug enough to provide the maximum amount of support, you should still be able to get two fingers between your bra and your skin so that it lies flat against your body rather than squeezing you and causing bulges.
-(Note on bulges - as we age, skin loses elasticity and does not hold cellulite as firmly as it once might have - this is in no way the fault of a good fitting bra - rather, it may well be a result of migrating/freezing fat from wearing ill-fitting bras.)
+Although the bra band/wire should be snug enough to provide the maximum amount of support, you should still be able to get two fingers between your bra and your skin so that it lies flat against your body rather than squeezing you and causing bulges.
+(Note on bulges - as we age, skin loses elasticity and does not hold cellulite as firmly as it once might have - this is in no way the fault of a good fitting bra!)

-Please follow this link to our Bra Fitting Size Guide.
+To find your unique bra size: grab a measuring tape and follow this link to our Bra Fitting Size Guide!

-If you are still in doubt, take your bra to be checked out by a Fit Specialist at a reputable store.
-There shouldn’t be a charge for this and sometimes a little tweaking is all it takes to be more comfortable!
+If you are still in doubt, visit your neighborhood bra fit specialists at a reputable store.
+Sometimes a little tweaking is all it takes to be more comfortable!

 Back to blog